meandmymonkey/tek13-workshop/README.md

 Installation
 ------------

-- Clone this repository
+Clone this repository

+Copy app/config/parameters.yml.dist to app/config/parameters.yml

+Edit parameters.yml to add your database credentials

-- In the base directory, install Composer:
+In the base directory, install Composer:

     curl -s http://getcomposer.org/installer | php

-- Use Composer to install vendor libraries
+Use Composer to install vendor libraries

     php composer.phar install

-- Copy app/config/parameters.yml.dist to app/config/parameters.yml
-- Edit parameters.yml to add your database credentials

 After that is done, load the demo data: